 Contact a Grand Forks Medicaid Planning Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about how to pick your caregiver if you are covered by Medicaid, contacta Grand Forks Medicaid planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about how to pick your caregiver if you are covered by Medicaid, contacta Grand Forks Medicaid planning attorney at German Law by calling 701-738-0060 to schedule an appointment.